um-univie/mod/doc/source/dataDesc/graph.rst

 For graphs that are sufficiently molecule-like, a SMILES string can be generated.
 The generated strings are canonical in the sense that the same version of MØD will print the same SMILES string for isomorphic molecules.

-.. warning:: The SMILES canonicalisation algorithm is the original CANGEN algorithm that does not work in general, and some molecules with specific symmetries thus have multiple "canonical" forms.
-   This problem will be fixed at some point.
-To properly check for isomorphism, load the graphs and call the appropriate method.

 The reading of SMILES strings is based on the `OpenSMILES <http://www.opensmiles.org/>`_ specification, but with the following notes/changes.